FarisTheAncient/Archipelago/worlds/tracker/docs/map-integration.md

     return 0
 ```

-The function has the task to convert the value retrieved from datastorage and convert that into the index in the maps.json that should be loaded, because of the free-form nature of datastorage it is dificult to have a good general example, as the values will be dependent on what the client has access to
+The function has the task to convert the value retrieved from datastorage and convert that into the index in the maps.json that should be loaded.
+Because of the free-form nature of datastorage it is difficult to have a good general example, as the values will be dependent on what the client has access to.

 ## Mapping values from an existing poptracker to AP Location names

-UT's poptracker implementation assumes that the lowest level name for the location (called section in poptracker) matches exactly a location name in AP, while for packs being devoloped for UT this isn't a concern, however for packs that already exist this is an assumption that simply cannot be true.
+UT's poptracker implementation assumes that the lowest level name for the location (called section in poptracker) matches exactly a location name in AP.
+For packs being developed for UT this isn't a concern, however for packs that already exist this is an assumption that simply might not true.

 To support this, UT allows for worlds to create a mapping dict that will be used to convert pop section paths to AP Location names